by Marie Guillot © 2015

 Each party nods politely to the other and the trio disappears, but not far, as the duo can still hear their discussion, getting livelier with time.
 The women make their own noises, with exclamations and laughs, as they find, or not, the clues they are seeking.

 The job at hand is hard: most of the tombs are covered in ivy and bushes have sprung up everywhere; in truth, machetes would have been more efficient.
 In addition, rain and winds have eroded many inscriptions.
 It takes patience: cutting off enough vegetation to reach the text and trying to interpret the remaining letters and dates.
 They may never succeed, as some characters are totally illegible.

 When, at last, one of the two sisters shrieks with delight (the other one joining-in immediately), it brings back the lads who think that there is murder going on there and rush “at the ready” to save the “damselles” (so-to-speak).

-The five are soaked and dripping all over but, even if tentative explanations are not fully understood on both sides, all will remember their parting: a warm exchange of wet farewells, loaded with goodwill, among a bunch of placid tombstones, in a forgotten corner of Ireland.
+The five are soaked and dripping all over but, even if tentative explanations are not fully understood on both sides, all will remember their parting: a warm exchange of wet farewells, loaded with goodwill, among a cluster of placid tombstones, in a forgotten corner of Ireland.